 What are the Three Lines of Defense?

 The Three Lines of Defense (3LOD) is a governance model aimed at optimizing an organization’s risk management strategy.
-It seeks to clarify roles for actors inside (and sometimes outside) the organization – as well as define their responsibilities – as they relate to risk management.
+It seeks to clarify roles for actors inside (and sometimes outside) the organization – as well as define their responsibilities – as they relate to risk management in banking.